 Current activities of Free Law Project are as follows:

-- We seek to collect and freely distribute online all United States court opinions, both state and federal, both historical and current.
-Our collection of current opinions is accomplished through our Juriscraper project.
+We seek to collect and freely distribute online all United States court opinions, both state and federal, both historical and current.
+Our collection of current opinions is accomplished through generous data donations and our Juriscraper project.
 Online distribution of the opinions occurs through our CourtListener project.
+We will soon audit this collection of opinions and fill any gaps that we discover.

-- We collaborate with others with similar goals and license all the software we develop under free software licenses.
-Source code is available for both Juriscraper and CourtListener.
-Our REST API enables others to analyze or reuse on their own sites the materials we have collected.
+We collaborate with others with similar goals and license all the software we develop under free software licenses.
+Source code is available for Juriscraper, CourtListener, and the RECAP extensions.
+Our APIs enable others to analyze and reuse the materials we have collected.
+We even offer bulk downloading for some types of data.

 See our Non-Profit Documents.